cyclingzealot/artemisPrime/shptomongo/README.md

 ```

 Make sure there are `pollingAreas` and `rawGeoJson` collections on the
-MongoDB instance, in a `FairVotes` db.
+MongoDB instance, in a db specified by the url in the -m paramater.
 Then run the following command
 to upload the parsed contents of the GeoJSON file to MongoDB:

 ```
   python3 jsontomongo.py \
     -i output.geojson \
-    -m mongodb://user:pass@somebox.mlab.com:11248/fairvote
+    -m mongodb://user:pass@somebox.mlab.com:11248/fvc
 ```

 If you need to use an SSH tunnel to access MongoDB instead, you can use